 A cracked tooth at midnight.
 A throbbing abscess that won't let you sleep.
 A child crying from sudden tooth pain on a Saturday morning.

-Dental emergencies don't follow a schedule — and in Birmingham, thousands of patients face the same frustrating reality: NHS dental waiting times can stretch weeks or even months, leaving you in real pain with nowhere to turn.
+Dental emergencies don't follow a schedule — and in Birmingham, many patients face a frustrating reality: NHS dental appointments can be difficult to access quickly, leaving you in real pain with limited options.

 The good news?
 You don't have to wait.
 Same-day emergency dental care in Birmingham is available — and this guide will show you exactly how to get it, what to expect, and what it costs.